OneKey-Network/addressability-framework/mvp-spec/client-node.md

-# PAF client node
+# Client node

 ⚠️ TO BE UPDATED: missing documentation about **signing seeds**.

-## Interacting with the operator: frontend, client node and backend
+## Interacting with the operator: frontend, client node

-**Websites** that need to get access to PAF data:
+**Websites** that need to get access to data:

 - read user ids and preferences
 - write user preferences
 - or both

-Ids and preferences are stored as **1st party cookies on the PAF top level +1 domain** (aka TLD+1).
+Ids and preferences are stored as **1st party cookies on the OneKey top level +1 domain** (aka TLD+1).

 As a reminder, the content of these websites is _served by a http server_ and it can then use Javascript _in the browser_.

-- PAF provides a "**frontend library**" to call the operator on REST or "redirect" endpoints (see [operator-api.md](operator-api.md) for details).
+- OneKey provides a "**frontend library**" to call the operator on REST or "redirect" endpoints (see [operator-api.md](operator-api.md) for details).
     - But only **signed** requests can be sent to the operator and these requests are signed using a **private key**, which must never be sent to the browser.

-- Thus, PAF also provides a "**PAF client node**" backend component which the frontend library uses to sign the requests on its behalf.
+- Thus, OneKey also provides a "**client node**" component which the frontend library uses to sign the requests on its behalf.
     - this node can be hosted by the website's owner or by a tech vendor

-- Finally, clients of the PAF operators can use an optional "**backend operator client**" that will trigger HTTP redirects upfront, before it would be done in JS via the frontend library.
-    - this is part of the website's http server
+- Note: clients of the operators _can_ decide to use an operator client that is part of their website's HTTP server and intercepts all requests made to display the web pages to trigger **HTTP** redirects (not Javascript).
-    - this can be interesting to trigger HTTP redirects before any web page is served
+  - This special kind of integration (a "**backend operator client**") is not detailed here but can be investigated further if needed.

 ```mermaid
 flowchart LR